Armed Ukraine rebels rally outside home of richest man

 The rebels have prevented voting in parts of Russian-speaking eastern Ukraine where they have declared "people's republics" outside Kiev's control.
 No polling stations opened in Donetsk, a city of a million people.

-The 47-year-old Akhmetov, who also owns Ukraine's most successful football club Shakhtar Donetsk, was in the capital Kiev when about 200-300 separatists and supporters advanced on his residence, a spokesman said.
+The 47-year-old Akhmetov, who also owns Ukraine's most successful soccer club Shakhtar Donetsk, was in the capital Kiev when about 200-300 separatists and supporters advanced on his residence, a spokesman said.

 "Mr. Akhmetov is today in Kiev.
 He had intended to return to Donetsk to vote but as you can see from what is happening there and on the streets this has not been possible," said Jock Mendoza-Wilson at Akhmetov's company, System Capital Management.